alex-bellon/wikipedia/README.md

 - [Kakistocracy](https://en.wikipedia.org/wiki/Kakistocracy) - a system of government that is run by the worst, least qualified, and/or most unscrupulous citizens.
 - [Murder Hole](https://en.wikipedia.org/wiki/Murder_hole) - a hole in the ceiling of a gateway or passageway in a fortification through which the defenders could fire, throw or pour harmful substances or objects, such as rocks, arrows, scalding water, hot sand, quicklime, tar, or boiling oil, down on attackers.
 - [Naruto run](https://en.wikipedia.org/wiki/Naruto#Naruto_run) - a running style based on the way the characters run leaning forward with their arms behind their backs.
+- [Nils Olav](https://en.wikipedia.org/wiki/Nils_Olav) - a king penguin who resides in Edinburgh Zoo, Scotland.
+He is the mascot and colonel-in-chief of the Norwegian King's Guard.
 - [Obsolete Occupations](https://en.wikipedia.org/wiki/Category:Obsolete_occupations)
 - [Pepsi Fruit Juice Flood](https://en.wikipedia.org/wiki/Pepsi_Fruit_Juice_Flood) - a flood of 176,000 barrels (28 million litres; 7.4 million US gallons) of fruit and vegetable juices into the streets of Lebedyan, Russia and the Don River, caused by the collapse of a PepsiCo warehouse.
 - [Pink Capitalism](https://en.wikipedia.org/wiki/Pink_capitalism) - the incorporation of the LGBT movement and sexual diversity to capitalism and the market economy, viewed especially in a critical lens as this incorporation pertains to the LGBT, Western, white, and affluent, upper middle class communities and market.